 By far, most of the products offered today are credit cards rather than charge cards, and credit cards typically meet the needs of most consumers.
 However, you may want to consider a charge card if you are able to pay off your balance each month.

-Finally, charge cards may make sense for those who have business expenses that are reimbursed each month.
+Charge cards may also make sense for those who have business expenses that are reimbursed each month.
 Since these costs can vary month to month, charge cards are a convenient way to spend whatever amount is needed while earning significant rewards points.
-Frequent travelers may also find charge cards are the best travel rewards cards.
+Frequent travelers may also find charge cards make the best travel rewards cards.

-While it may seem like splitting hairs to distinguish between a charge card and a credit card, the two operate in very different ways.
-Before you apply for your next card, take a moment to double check that it is actually the type of card you want.
+While it may seem like splitting hairs to distinguish between a charge card and a credit card, the two operate in different ways.
+While traditional charge cards are relatively rare nowadays, before you apply for your next card, take a moment to double check that it is actually the type of card you want.